hiromipaw/myonion/README.md

-MyOnion is a proof of concept to run onion services into docker container from your command line, via cli, or more simply via gui.
+MyOnion is a proof of concept to run onion services into docker containers from your command line, via cli, or more simply via gui.